Monday, January 13, 2020

 American expats eating at Tucson Steak House & Bar in Cordoba, ArgentinaAmerican expats eating at Tucson Steak House & Bar in Cordoba, Argentina

-By the time we were done with our meal, we were so stuffed that there was no room for dessert.
-But this was something we remedied when we went back to Tucson the following week.
+By the time we finished our meal, we were so stuffed that there was no room for dessert.
+But we fixed that when we returned to Tucson the following week.

-We only intended to order cheese sticks so we wouldn't get too full.
-That way, we could enjoy whatever tasty desserts we ordered.
-But then I decided to try their Tex-Mex Tacos.
+This time, we only planned to order cheese sticks so we wouldn’t fill up too quickly and could enjoy some tasty desserts.
+But then, I decided to try their Tex-Mex Tacos.

 Tex-Mex tacos at Tucson Steak House & Bar in Cordoba, Argentina

-The meat inside the taco wasn't ground beef.
-It was more like shredded steak, but it had a distinct taste to it.
-Maybe they doused the beef in A1 steak sauce.
-I wasn't sure, but it really took away from the actual taste of the meat.
-But don't get me wrong.
-It wasn't bad.
-It just wasn't what I was expecting.
-So the tacos were a one time thing for me.
-The potatoes on the side were really good, though.
+The meat inside the taco wasn’t ground beef; it was more like shredded steak with a distinct flavor.
+Maybe they doused it in A1 steak sauce, but I wasn’t sure.
+Either way, it took away from the natural taste of the meat.
+Don’t get me wrong—it wasn’t bad, just not what I expected.
+So, the tacos were a one-time thing for me.
+The potatoes on the side, however, were really good.

 American expats at Tucson Steak House & Bar in Cordoba, Argentina